All You Need to Know About AC Refrigerants and How to Fix Refrigerant Issues

 - Frozen Coils:

 If you take a glance within your ductless indoor unit, you will see a network of copper coils, dark gold in color.
 The refrigerant flows to provide cooling within these coils.
-These coils are very cold to touch, but they should not be having frost over them in normal operation.
+These coils are very icy to touch, but they should not be having frost over them in regular operation.
 If you see signs of frost on the coils, there is a high chance that the refrigerant could be leaking.

 - Scheduled Maintenance: